jbdundas/sonarqube-reporting-app/README.md

 # sonarqube-reporting-app
+This is a Spring boot Java application to give a UI page where the user can submit their SonarQube project key to get their XLS report on their last SonarQube analysis of the given project.
+We plan to add more reports and features down the line for downloads.

 In order to make it run on your local, do the following:-
 1) Download the project and via Maven, run the mvn eclipse:eclipse command from your root of this project.
 2) Next, import this project into your Eclipse.